-YOUTH GARDENERS — An article entitled “Tot’s Annual Flower Show Held Tomorrow Will Bloom in All Its Glory at Home of Garden Club President, Miss Isabella Walker” appeared in The Times Herald, September 7, 1923.
+An article entitled “Tot’s Annual Flower Show Held Tomorrow Will Bloom in All Its Glory at Home of Garden Club President, Miss Isabella Walker” appeared in The Times Herald, September 7, 1923.
 This group was called The Little Gardeners and was our first Junior Garden Club.
 By 2003, the junior club met regularly for interesting, educational activities at the Stewart Middle School in Norristown and became known as the Youth Gardeners.
 In May 2002, this group earned 28 ribbons at the Pennsylvania Horticultural Society’s Junior Gardeners’ Flower Show.
-Currently, our members work with 3rd and 4th graders at a Norristown Elementary School, as well as at Stewart Middle School.
-In addition to the school children, our Youth Gardeners include friends and relatives of our members.
+Currently, our members work with students at a Norristown Elementary School and interested students at Stewart Middle School.
+In addition to the Norristown school children, our Youth Gardeners include friends and relatives of our members.
 All of the children are invited to participate in our annual club Flower Show and to enter Pressed Plant designs in the PHS Philadelphia Flower Show.